paco-sparta/documentation/content/en/integrations/rsyslog.md

 2. Create an `/etc/rsyslog.d/datadog.conf` file.

 {{< site-region region="us,us3,us5,gov">}}
-3. In `/etc/rsyslog.d/datadog.conf`, configure each log file you want to monitor:
+3. In `/etc/rsyslog.d/datadog.conf`, add the following configuration.
+You must include a separate `input` line for each log file you want to monitor:

     ```conf
     ## For each file to send